Smile! Coo! Chase! Share! Laugh!

 Meeting New People, Big And Small

-One of the socialization aspects I love seeing in Zumbini® is how children not only learn from each other but from new adults too.
-They see new mommies, daddies, grandmas, uncles, etc. Some look the same, many look different from the family members they know.
+One of the socialization aspects I love seeing in Zumbini® is how children learn not only from each other but from new adults too.
+They see new mommies, daddies, grandmas, uncles, etc. Some look the same; many look different from the family members they know.

-When young children are exposed to different types of languages, skin tones, abilities, ages, and family structures, they are learning this new and different person can also be someone to share the joy with as well.
+When young children are exposed to different types of languages, skin tones, abilities, ages, and family structures, they are learning this new and different person can also be someone to share joy with as well.